JonathanCruze/League-of-Legends-10-minutos-impact/README.md

 plt.show()
 ```
 ![alt text](https://github.com/JonathanCruze/League-of-Legends-Rankeds-Python-Analisis/blob/3abb00f40e1a20493d74d9f3a43db29afc5bb41d/Screenshots/Pie_chart_WinRate.png)
- - Both teams have the same winning percentage and it differs by very little
+ - Both teams have the basically the same winning percentage and it just differs by very little

 Looking if there are matches in which a team is winning and then losses.
 ```python